daureg/illalla/README.md

 Code supporting my Master Thesis about finding similar neighborhood across cities using social media activity.

-You can get more information by reading [our blogpost](http://northernbytes.co/2014/11/25/similar-neighborhoods/), [a two pages academic summary](http://geraud.so/neighborhoods.pdf) or if you have more time on your hands, my [complete thesis](https://aaltodoc.aalto.fi/handle/123456789/13900).
+You can get more information by reading [our blogpost](http://northernbytes.co/2014/11/25/similar-neighborhoods/), [a two pages academic summary](http://geraud.so/neighborhoods.pdf), [our ICWSM paper](http://www.aaai.org/ocs/index.php/ICWSM/ICWSM15/paper/view/10514) or if you have more time on your hands, my [complete thesis](https://aaltodoc.aalto.fi/handle/123456789/13900).

+If you're interested in our dataset, you can find it on [Figshare](http://figshare.com/articles/Foursquare_amp_Flickr_activities_in_20_cities/1584973).
+As Foursquare prohibits distributing out of data venue information, you will have to use `FillDB.py` to collect the latest statistics about them.

 Below I provide more technical details.
-Yet it should be noted that for now, not all data are included with the code (although [the most important can be found on dropbox](https://dl.dropboxusercontent.com/u/23609132/cities_features_matrix.zip)and thus there is no simple demonstration one can quickly test.
+Yet it should be noted that for now, not all data are included with the code (although [the most important can be found on dropbox](https://dl.dropboxusercontent.com/u/23609132/cities_features_matrix.zip) and thus there is no simple demonstration one can quickly test.
 Hopefully this will soon be remedied :)

 How it works
 ====================

-All the code is written in Python 2 and dependencies can be install from [requirements.txt](requirements.txt).
+All the code is written in Python 2 (but is known to work with automatic [2to3](https://docs.python.org/3/library/2to3.html) modifications under Python 3.4 as well) and dependencies can be install from [requirements.txt](requirements.txt).
 Map rendering is controlled by a Flask app and involve [Leaflet](http://leafletjs.com/) as well as some javascript in the `static` directory.

 First we collect data from two social media, Foursquare and Flickr.
 Then we aggregate data at the venue level.
-Each venue become a feature vector and is stored in a matrix (which are not yet included this repository).
+Each venue become a feature vector and is stored in a matrix.

 Finally we devise a method that given a polygon in one city, compute the $k$ most similar in another city.